saikpr/megadata-proposal/README.md

 After approval of Mentor, code will be finally pushed to the main branch.

-I will publish a blog with the demo of the minimal number of steps to get the application running.
+I will also publish a blog with the demo of the minimal number of steps to get the application running.
 (Will try to publish a video also, but no promises)

 ### How often do you plan to commit?
 What changes in commit behavior would indicate a problem?